conoro/yunmai-data-extract/README.md

 ```
 node index.js
 ```
+* Note the phone does not have to be connected to your PC when you are running that code

-* That will currently generate an Excel-compatible CSV file and a LevelDB database for you.
+* It will currently generate an Excel-compatible CSV file and a LevelDB database for you.
 (More coming)
 * You don't have to run it every day, just whenever you want a data dump from the Yunmai

-* If the code/token ever expires then you can easily get new ones by re-running:
+* If the code/token ever expires (you'll see errors when you run index.js) then you can easily get new ones by re-running:

 ```
 node yunmai-new-token.js